 The available topics are derived from current research in the SEEMOO group and change every semester.
 During the kick-off meeting, we present all topics with time for discussion.
 If you have any questions or concerns about any topic, please contact the respective supervisor.

 The available topics state requirements and prerequisites that you should meet.
 We try to ensure that you have sufficient background knowledge to successfully complete this course.
 You are asked to describe your experience in individual areas before applying for a particular topic.
-More information on this proceeding are announced during the kick-off meeting.
+More information on this proceeding is announced during the kick-off meeting.